 He explained, "Cromwell destroyed England's jewels.
 But we Scots are good at hiding things.
 These are Scottish-made: diamonds, gems, and Scottish gold.
 The last time that crown was worn was in 1651…the coronation of Charles II.

-The Edinburgh Castle kindles Scottish pride.
+Edinburgh Castle kindles Scottish pride.
 Statues of King Robert the Bruce (1274–1329) and Sir William Wallace ("Braveheart," 1270–1305) guard the castle gate.
-Wallace (famous thanks to Mel Gibson) fought long and hard against English domination before being executed in London — his body cut to pieces and paraded through the far corners of jolly olde England.
+Wallace (now famous outside Scotland thanks to Mel Gibson) fought long and hard against English domination before being executed in London — his body cut to pieces and paraded through the far corners of jolly olde England.
 Bruce beat the English at Bannockburn in 1314.
 Bruce and Wallace still defend the spirit of Scotland.